BZIvanov/Learning-SQL-and-Git/Git/Git.md

 ### Repositoy

-- **git clone https://github.com/BZIvanov/Learning-SQL.git** - will clone remote repository, if we don't have it locally.
-The url is example, you can find it in GitHub
+- **git clone git@github.com:BZIvanov/Learning-SQL-and-Git.git** - will clone remote repository, if we don't have it locally.
+The url is example, you can find it in GitHub.
+Note that this is not simple url, because this is example with using SSH key.
+Check how to set your SSH key if you don't have one.
 - **git status** - will display the currently selected branch and the state of the repository, for example if it is up do date or commits are pending.
 Very often used operation to check what we need
 - **git add file.txt** - will put the specified file in the staging area, where the file is ready to be commited
 - **git add .** - similar to the above command, but will be applied on all files, not just the one specified.
 This command will add files recursively, meaning files in nested folders also